Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{Easier Graph Creation and Fewer Assumptions}

-The offline graph is much easier to build, as no variables are marginalized out, and hence, no new virtual prior factors are required to reintroduce the lost information.
+\replace{The offline graph is much easier to build, as no variables are marginalized out, and hence, no new virtual prior factors are required to reintroduce the lost information.
 Even more importantly, the offline graph is mathematically more tractable, as no prior factors on the state variables are required to make the problem fully observable.
-Instead, reference-frame alignment or calibration becomes observable without additional helper constraints.\looseness=-1
+Instead, reference-frame alignment or calibration becomes observable without additional helper constraints. }{Without marginalization, no virtual priors are needed to reintroduce lost information.
+The offline graph is also mathematically simpler: reference-frame alignment and calibration become observable without auxiliary constraints.}\looseness=-1